My parenting beliefs started with reading, then were confirmed with experience.

 Further information on the author and his work can be found here.

-Another easy to read book full of practical advice.
+Based on the work of psychologist Dr Haim Ginnot, this is another easy to read book full of practical advice, that challenges typical responses.
 Could be particularly useful for parenting older children too.

 Understanding your Child series from the Tavistock Clinc.